Skip to main content

 Timor-Leste country brief

-Australia and Timor-Leste are close neighbours, with a shared history and strong people-to-people links.
-Australia has been at the forefront of international support for Timor-Leste since its independence in 2002 (diplomatic relations formally commenced on 20 May 2002), and remains Timor-Leste's largest development and security partner.
-Many Australians are actively engaged with Timor-Leste through Australian state, territory and local governments, non-government organisations, the private sector, learning institutions and friendship groups.
+Australia and Timor-Leste are close neighbours and partners, with shared history and strong people-to-people links.
+Australia has been at the forefront of international support for Timor-Leste since its independence on 20 May 2002 when diplomatic relations formally commenced.
+Australia is Timor-Leste's largest development and security partner.

 Timor-Leste has a population of around 1.3 million.
 The official languages of Timor-Leste are Tetum and Portuguese, while English and Indonesian are working languages.
 Approximately 95 per cent of Timorese are Catholic.